stefanpietrusky/EDUMING_GAME_1_ARENA_SHOOTER_TEMPLATE/README.md

 If you use or adapt EDUMING in academic or educational contexts, please add a short acknowledgment and a link back to this repository.

+### Citation File (`CITATION.cff`)

+This repository includes a `CITATION.cff` file in the root directory.
+You can:
+- Use GitHub’s **“Cite this repository”** button to export BibTeX/APA/EndNote entries, or
+- Parse `CITATION.cff` directly in your reference manager to cite the software appropriately.

+---

+## References
+[1] Pietrusky, S. (2025). *Learning by gaming, coding and making with EDUMING: A new approach to utilising atypical digital games for learning*. arXiv:2504.13878 (cs.HC). https://arxiv.org/abs/2504.13878